 Another option is to estimate your customized water use based on your home appliances and uses.

-Interesting Fact: Almost everything we use in our daily lives has a water footprint, from the food we eat, the fuel for our cars, the electricity for our gadgets, and the clothes we wear.
-These two websites where you can calculate your total water footprint:
+Interesting Fact: Almost everything we use in our daily lives has a water footprint, from the food we eat, to the fuel for our cars, the electricity for our gadgets, and the clothes we wear.
+These two websites can calculate your total water footprint:

-Although habits- like taking shorter showers- do reduce water use, the most effective way to save water is by installing water-saving, EPA-certified WaterSense faucets, shower heads, toilets, dishwashers, and washing machines.
-Since more than half of residential water use is flushing, your toilet is a great place to start: check for leaks and replace the toilet if it uses more than 1.6 gallons per flush.
-Stop by Santa Fe County Public Work Department at 424 Highway 599 W. Frontage Road to pick up your free leak-detecting toilet dye tablets or use dye.
+Although habits—like taking shorter showers—do reduce water use, the most effective way to save water is by installing water-saving, EPA-certified WaterSense faucets, shower heads, toilets, dishwashers, and washing machines.
+Since more than half of residential water use comes from flushing, your toilet is a great place to start: check for leaks and replace the toilet if it uses more than 1.6 gallons per flush.
+Stop by Santa Fe County Public Work Department at 424 Highway 599 W. Frontage Road to pick up your free leak-detecting toilet dye tablets or use your own dye.